OscarWang114/blog/_pages/quotes.md

 permalink: /quotes/
 ---

 I am a big fan of quotes, especially motivational ones.
-Here is a list of my favorite ones.
+Here is a list of my favorites.

 > Greatness is not this esoteric, elusive, god-like feature that only the special among us will ever taste.
 It is something that truly exists in all of us.
 >